Cappella (band)

 Cappella is an Italian Eurodance music group formed in 1987 by producer Gianfranco Bortolotti.
-The act went through a number of line-up changes over the years but was most successful in the early 1990s when it was fronted by British performers Kelly Overett and Rodney Bishop.
+The act went through a number of line-up changes over the years but was most successful in the early 1990s.
 Their biggest hit was "U Got 2 Let the Music", which reached No. 2 on the UK Singles Chart in 1993.

-Background
+History

+1987-1991: Beginnings and minor success

 The name Cappella was first used in 1987.
-In the beginning, they were a Hi-NRG influenced house act with producer Gianfranco Bortolotti of Media Records leading the group, with significant contributions from fellow producers Stefano Lanzini, Diego Leoni and Pieradis Rossini.
+In the beginning, they were a hi-NRG-influenced house act with producer Gianfranco Bortolotti of Media Records leading the group, with significant contributions from fellow producers Stefano Lanzini, Diego Leoni and Pieradis Rossini.
 In 1988, the act debuted on the UK Singles Chart with the song "Bauhaus (Push the Beat)", and the following year with "Helyom Halib" which peaked at number 11.
 At the time, the act was fronted by model Ettore Foresti, who served as the face of the group, but did not perform any of the vocals.

-Three years later, Cappella scored another UK top 30 hit with "Take Me Away", which sampled Loleatta Holloway's "Love Sensation" – the same track that had been sampled on the number 1 hit "Ride On Time" by fellow Italian house act Black Box in 1989.
+Three years later, Cappella scored another UK top 30 hit with "Take Me Away", which sampled Loleatta Holloway's "Love Sensation" – the same track that had been sampled on the number 1 hit "Ride on Time" by fellow Italian house act Black Box in 1989.